george-hawkins/breadboard-vtx-control/README.md

 Of the UARTs that are actually enabled, i.e. UART2, UART3 and UART4, only pins PD6 (RX) and PD5 (TX) of UART2 and pin PA0 (TX) of UART4 are exposed.

-I could use UART4 (with pin PA0) for _SmartPort_ telemetry, but I could not e.g. use PE8 by reassigning it to UART3.
+I could use the RX and TX pins of UART2 and the TX pin of UART4 without issue.
+However, I could not e.g. use PE8 by reassigning it to UART3.
 This _may_ be because UART3 is used for ST-LINK (search for _USART3_ in the F722ZE manual) - this assumes there's some connection between Betaflight's UART numbering and the devices of the MPU but I don't believe there is.

 I also tried reassigning UART4 TX to other pins but this didn't work either.

-In the manual's _Hardware layout and configuration_ section for the F722ZE, the pins PD6 and PD5 are described as being the RX and TX pins of _USART_2_ and indeed are used as the RX and TX pins of UART 2 in `target.h`.
+In the manual's _Hardware layout and configuration_ section for the F722ZE, the pins PD6 and PD5 are described as being the RX and TX pins of _USART_2_ and indeed are used as the RX and TX pins of UART2 in `target.h`.

-However, the only other pins described as _USART_ pins are PG14 (TX) and PG9 (RX) for _USART6_ (notice the inconsistent naming _USART_2_ vs _USART6_) and these pins are out of bounds to the Betaflight CLI as it doesn't recognise pin names about F15.
+However, the only other pins described as _USART_ pins, in the manual, are PG14 (TX) and PG9 (RX) for _USART6_ (notice the inconsistent naming _USART_2_ vs _USART6_) and these pins are out of bounds to the Betaflight CLI as it doesn't recognise pin names above F15.

 The PA0 pin, i.e. UART4 TX, is not described as a UART pin in the F722ZE manual - there it's described as having signal name `TIMER_C_PWM1` and function `TIM2_CH1`.